Files Used by the Server

 Directory for optional user-specific and host-specific subconfiguration files.
 Recommended permissions = 700.

 User-specific and host-specific subconfiguration files.
 For details see SUBCONFIGURATION FILES in sshd2_config(5).

 If this file is present, it sets environment variable settings to use for all Secure Shell client connections to this server.
 (The keyword SettableEnvironmentVars controls which environment variables can be set.)
 Recommended permissions = 644.
 Note: Environment variable settings specified in this file override any values configured in standard system files such as /etc/default/login and /etc/environment.
-If the same environment variable is configured in this global file and also in a user-specific environment file (~/.ssh2/environment), the user-specific value overrides the global value.
+Settings configured in a user-specific environment file ($HOME/.ssh2/environment) override settings configured in this global file.
 The pound sign (#) marks comment lines.
 The syntax is:

 Limits login to root.
 If this file exists, only root is allowed to login.
 The text of nologin is displayed to anyone else who attempts to log in.

 Contains the PID of the process listening for incoming connections.
 The PID directory is determined by your operating system.
 The port number (22 by default) encoded in this name is determined by the value of the Port keyword.
 You can specify a different name or location using the PidFile keyword.

 The message-of-the-day file.
 The text of this file is displayed when a user logs in.
 The PrintMotd keyword can be used to turn off this display.